 Pakistani Food vs Indian Food

-I sometimes get asked, “What is the difference between Pakistani & Indian food?”
+I sometimes get asked about the difference between Pakistani & Indian food.

 Truth is, cuisine is not national; a man-made border won’t suddenly make you eat differently than your neighbor.
 There is plenty of overlap.

 That said, there are distinct differences by region.